Topological quantum field theory structure on symplectic cohomology: Introduction

-We summarize the untwisted TQFT below (in \ref{Section symplectic homology} we prove $SH_*(M)$ is canonically the dual of $SH^*(M)$, which had not been clarified in the literature before).\\[2mm] \begin{corollary*} There is a graded-commutative associative unital ring structure on $SH^*(M)_{\eta}$ with product $\psi_P$ and unit $e=\psi_C(1)$ $($defined also over integer coefficients$)$. \end{corollary*}
+The untwisted TQFT is summarized in Figure \ref{Figure TQFT table} (in Section \ref{Section Symplectic cohomology} we will define $SH_*(M)$ and prove that it is canonically the dual of $SH^*(M)$, but not vice-versa). \begin{corollary*} There is a graded-commutative associative unital ring structure on $SH^*(M)_{\eta}$ with product $\psi_P$ and unit $e=\psi_C(1)$ $($this structure can also be defined if we replace $\K$ by $\Z)$. \end{corollary*}